 Section 1.
-The committee shall make provision for interpreting the Honor System to the members of the Freshman Class within three weeks after the opening of each school year.
+The committee shall make provision for interpreting the Honor System to the members of the Freshman Class during the first term of each school year.

 Section 2.
 Copies of this Constitution shall be posted in recitation rooms, on College bulletin boards, and in the Library.